steve3535/gitlab-university/day-2/2-project-management.md

 Create a Kanban board to visualize work:

-1. Go to Project information → Project overview
+1. Go to Plan → Issues Board
 2. Click "Add list"
 3. Create four lists:
    - To Do